-Section 2.21(2) of the Environmental Planning and Assessment Act 1979 details the types of proposals that for which community input is sought and Schedule 1 sets the minimum exhibition timeframe for most of these proposals.
-These minimum mandatory exhibition periods are set out in the table below.
+Section 2.21(2) of the Environmental Planning and Assessment Act 1979 details the types of proposals that for which community input is sought and Schedule 1 sets the minimum exhibition time-frame for most of these proposals.
+These minimum mandatory exhibition periods are set out in Table 4.

-Council will always exhibit a proposal for this minimum timeframe and will consider an extended timeframe for exhibition based on the scale and nature of the proposal.
+Council will always exhibit a proposal for this minimum time-frame and will consider an extended timeframe for exhibition based on the scale and nature of the proposal.

-Plan making mandatory minimum exhibition timeframes Draft community participation plan 28 days Planning proposals for local environmental plans subject to a gateway determination 28 days or as specified by the Gateway determination (a Department of Planning, Industry and Environment process) Draft development control plans 28 days Draft contribution plans (including growth centres and planned precincts) 28 days
+Table 4 - Minimum exhibition time frames for planning and development assessment Plan making activity Time frame Draft community participation plan 28 days Planning proposals for local environmental plans subject to a gateway determination 28 days or as specified by the Gateway determination (a Department of Planning, Industry and Environment process) Draft development control plans 28 days Draft contribution plans (including growth centres and planned precincts) 28 days

-Development assessment mandatory exhibition timeframes Application for development consent (other than for complying development certificate, for designated development or for State significant development) 14 days Application for development consent for designated development 28 days Nominated integrated development 28 days Environmental impact statement obtained under Division 5.1 28 days
+Development assessment activity Time frame Application for development consent (other than for complying development certificate, for designated development or for State significant development) 14 days Application for development consent for designated development 28 days Nominated integrated development 28 days Environmental impact statement obtained under Division 5.1 28 days